blackmagic919/AboutMe/source/_posts/Structure-Pruning.md

 ![](Flow2.png)

 Prescriptive sampling attempts to procure on-demand terrain information by performing the role of <i>Base Terrain Generation</i> for every sample and thus has the obvious disadvantage of being much slower.
-Furthermore, it is arguably less scalable than post-scriptive sampling as any changes to <i>Base Terrain Generation</i> must be reflected in the sampling method whilst further complication on its part will be inherited.
+Furthermore, it is arguably less scalable than descriptive sampling as any changes to <i>Base Terrain Generation</i> must be reflected in the sampling method whilst further complication on its part will be inherited.
 Meanwhile, prescriptive sampling has the undeniable advantage of not being limited by the extents of base generation; as it is entrusted to construct the output by itself, it matters not if the sample is outside workable-chunks or of extreme detail.
 For contained terrain generation algorithms, the freedom Prescriptive sampling provides is an invaluable tool for structure-pruning.

 ### Identification